Networked Signal and Information Processing: Performance Guarantees in Distributed Learning

 In the stochastic setting, however, iterates are subjected to additional perturbations induced by the utilization of data-dependent, stochastic gradient approximations.
 This causes the difference in performance between penalty-based and primal-dual algorithms to be more nuanced.
 For example, it was shown in~\cite{Towfic15} that the primal-dual algorithm~\eqref{eq:al_primal}--\eqref{eq:al_dual} exhibits strictly worse performance than penalty-based approaches such as consensus and diffusion algorithms, when constant step-sizes and stochastic gradient approximations are employed.
 This is due to the fact that the penalty-based algorithms exhibit lower variance in steady-state, which compensates for the additional bias.
 On the other hand, stochastic variants of Exact diffusion~\cite{Yuan18} and gradient-tracking~\cite{DiLorenzo16} have been shown analytically and empirically to improve upon the performance of their penalty-based counterparts.
 We illustrate this by reviewing the results of~\cite{Yuan20} as a case study.
-For the diffusion algorithms as an example of a penalty-based algorithm, the authors derived a refined version of the bound~\eqref{eq:er_constant} of the form: The first term in the performance expression \( \frac{\mu \sigma^2}{K} \) corresponds to the performance deterioration from employing stochastic gradient approximations with variance \( \sigma^2 \), and is proportional to the step-size \( \mu \).
+For the diffusion algorithms as an example of a penalty-based algorithm, the authors derived a refined version of the bound~\eqref{eq:er_constant} of the form: \iftoggle{short}{The \emph{mean-squared deviation} (MSD) of the network is defined as \( \mathrm{MSD}_{i} \triangleq \frac{1}{K} \sum_{k=1}^K \E \|w^o - \w_{k, i} \|^2 \).
+For \( \delta \)-smooth and \( \nu \)-strongly-convex \( J(\cdot) \) it holds that \( \frac{\nu}{2} \mathrm{MSD}_{i} \le \mathrm{ER}_{i} \le \frac{\delta}{2} \mathrm{MSD}_{i} \).}{} The first term in the performance expression \( \frac{\mu \sigma^2}{K} \) corresponds to the performance deterioration from employing stochastic gradient approximations with variance \( \sigma^2 \), and is proportional to the step-size \( \mu \).
 This term is consistent with~\eqref{eq:er_constant}.
 The other two terms scale with \( \mu^2 \) and quantify the interplay between the mixing rate of the adjacency matrix \( \lambda = \rho\left( A - \frac{1}{K} \mathds{1}\mathds{1}^{\mathsf{T}} \right) \) and the bias term \( b^2 = \frac{1}{K} \sum_{k=1}^K \|\nabla J_k(w^o)\|^2 \).
 The mixing rate \( \lambda \) measures the level of connectivity of the network, and is close to one whenever the adjacency matrix is sparse.
 The bias term \( b^2 \) on the other hand measures the level of heterogeneity in the network.
 Both \( O(\mu^2) \)-terms become negligible as \( \mu \to \infty \), but can be significant for very sparse, heterogeneous networks and moderate step-sizes.

 For Exact diffusion, as an example of a stochastic primal-dual algorithm, on the other hand, we have~\cite{Yuan18, Yuan20}: We note the removal of the term \( \frac{\mu^2 \sigma^2 b^2}{(1-\lambda)^2} \).
 As a result, the performance no longer depends on the heterogeneity \( b^2 \), and has an improved dependence on the mixing rate \( \lambda \).
 Similar improved dependence on network heterogeneity and connectivity has been observed in pursuing first-order stationary points of nonconvex problems as well~\cite{Tang18}.